- Four day battery life

 Read this: Best fitness trackers to buy

-The Ionic comes in three basic flavours: a blue-grey band with silver watch case; a charcoal band with graphite grey case; and a slate-blue band with a blue-orange case.
-All of these, Fitbit told us, were loosely inspired by sci-fi movies – orange from The Martian, an Interstellar black, etc. Not that this will likely cross your mind when wearing it, but it's a little factoid you can whip out should someone compliment your new smartwatch.
+The Ionic comes in three basic flavors: a blue-grey band with silver watch case; a charcoal band with a graphite grey case; and a slate-blue band with a blue-orange case.
+All of these, Fitbit told us, were loosely inspired by sci-fi movies – orange from The Martian, Interstellar black, etc. Not that this will likely cross your mind when wearing it, but it's a little factoid you can whip out should someone compliment your new smartwatch.

 The button layout is the same as the Blaze – two on the right side and one on the left – but you're also able to tap and swipe that screen to move through apps and workouts.
 Having a more tactile option is nice during workouts, especially if you're going to take this in the pool.

 So Fitbit went with a blocky, rectangle display, and as the company's head of design explained to us it had its reasons for not going with a circular screen.
 Notably that it made more sense for display notifications and its FitStar coaching workouts.
 The 1.42-inch LCD touchscreen display is smaller than the one included on the Fitbit Blaze (1.66-inch), but the 348 x 250 resolution means there is a bump up in quality.

 With those pixels crammed into a much smaller space, you get a sharper, more vibrant picture as a result.
 It's a bright screen as well, whether you have it cranked up to the max setting or in auto mode, and visibility is strong in all conditions as well.

 It's not the best smartwatch display out there - Apple and Samsung still reign in that department.
 It's still a solid touchscreen display though and we have few complaints, even if it offers less screen estate than its competitors.